eldss/metronome-cli/README.md

 ### Beat Dropping (Muting)

 There are two ways to drop - or mute - beats during playback.
-Either drop a continuous length of notes in a regular pattern, or set a percentage defining the chance any given beat will be dropped (planned).
+Either drop a continuous length of notes in a regular pattern, or set a percentage defining the chance any given beat will be dropped.

 These features can be used to improve your internal sense of timing.